-- All severed land parcels will be accessible either via the local road network or via accommodation access roads provided as part of the overall proposed scheme. - Where existing water and electricity supplies to fields or farm yards are severed, the supply will be reinstated by provision of ducting where possible.
+- All severed land parcels will be accessible either via the local road network or via accommodation access roads provided as part of the overall scheme - Where existing water and electricity supplies to fields or farm yards are severed, the supply will be reinstated by provision of ducting where possible.
 Alternatively, where ducting is not feasible an alternative water source or electricity supply will be made available.
 If an alternative water source is not available, the farmer will drill a well on his own land. - Land owners may have to build additional farm facilities (e.g. cattle retaining and testing pens) on their severed land.

-Disturbance: noise, dust, other
+Disturbance: traffic, noise, lighting, air, other

-- The contractor will liaise with land owners prior to the finalisation the design of the proposed scheme.
-Any issues predicted to occur as a result of disturbance caused during the construction works will be addressed as part of ongoing consultation with the land owners. - A key contact will be appointed by the contractor during the construction phase to facilitate communications between affected landowners and the contractor.
-Good communication with farmers will facilitate the organisation of farm enterprises by farmers, so that vulnerable livestock are kept as far away as possible from the construction work during critical times.
-Liaison between the contractor and farmers during the works will also minimise difficulties caused by the restriction of access to severed land parcels. - Boundary fencing will be erected to delineate the site boundary and prevent disturbance to adjacent land. - The contractor will be informed of the location of particularly sensitive areas, such as farms with horses. - The land owner will be provided with access to all severed land during the construction of the proposed scheme where this is possible.
+- The contractor will liaise with land owners prior to the finalization of the design of the scheme.
+Any issues predicted to occur as a result of disturbance caused during the construction works will be addressed during as part of ongoing consultation with the land owners. - A key contact will be appointed by the contractor during the construction phase to facilitate communications between affected landowners and the contractor.
+Good communication with farmers will facilitate the re organisation of farm enterprises by farmers at critical times.
+Liaison between the contractor and farmers during the works will also minimise difficulties caused by the restriction of access to severed land parcels.

+- Boundary fencing will be erected to delineate the site boundary and prevent disturbance to adjacent land. - The land owner will be provided with access to all severed land during the construction of the scheme where this is possible.
 Where this access is temporarily disrupted the land owner will be notified in advance.
-If the land owner can not access his severed land because of works being carried out for the proposed scheme, temporary gates across fenced areas will be provided. - Disrupted electricity and water supplies shall be restored within 12 hours or else alternative supplies shall be provided by way of generators or water tankers.
+If the land owner can not access his severed land because of works being carried out for the development, temporary gates across fenced areas will be provided. - Disrupted electricity and water supplies shall be restored within 12 hours or else alternative supplies shall be provided by way of generators or water tankers.
 The contractor shall minimize impacts on water quality.
-This shall be done by way of a programme of mitigation measures for surface water sources as described in the Surface Water chapters of this EIS (Volume 2, Chapter 11).

-- The contractor shall minimise impacts on agricultural land due to construction noise.
-This shall be done by way of a programme of mitigation measures for noise and vibration control as described in Volume 2, Chapter 4 and Chapter 5.
-The contractor will notify all land owners in advance if particularly noisy activities are to be carried out and are likely cause impulsive, loud noises.
-It may be necessary to house animals in this situation or move to a suitably quiet, well fenced part of the farm.
-If a land owner wishes to remove sensitive livestock (e.g. mares in foal to high valued sires) the contractor shall provide alternative stabling facilities outside the affected area. - The contractor will employ measures to prevent the spread of dust and mud onto adjoining lands.
-These measures are set out in the Air and Climatic Factors Chapter Volume 2, Chapter 12.
+This shall be done by way of a programme of mitigation measures for surface water sources as described in the Surface Water chapters of this EIS (Volume 2, Chapter 11). - The contractor will employ measures to prevent the spread of dust and mud onto adjoining lands.
+These measures are set out in the Air and Climatic Factors chapters of this EIS (Volume 2, Chapter 12).
 Typically, the impact of dust on agricultural grazing livestock is not significant.
 However, if exceptional cases occur, livestock will be moved from the affected area at the expense of the contractor. - If soil disturbance occurs, the contractor shall ensure that all top soil is reinstated to facilitate successful crop establishment.
 Reinstatement shall ensure that the land is level, adequately drained and shall not contain stones or gravel or other materials imported onto the site for the construction of the scheme.
 The agronomy assessment assumes that it will take some years for this land to reach its production potential.
 It is also assumed that this production potential will be permanently lower than its original state due to compaction and disturbance of soil. - The drainage design of the proposed scheme will intersect any existing field drains and carry the drainage water to a suitable outfall.